"Nov. 13, 2012 -- Transcendental Meditation is good for the heart, according to a new study.

 - Where can I get more information?

-Do not use this medication if you are allergic to heparin, or if you have:
+You should not use this medication if you are allergic to heparin, or if you have:

 - a severe lack of platelets in your blood; or